nickbrandt/GitLab/doc/user/project/web_ide/index.md

 After making your changes, click the **Commit** button on the bottom-left to review the list of changed files.

-Once you have finalized your changes, you can add a commit message, commit the changes and directly create a merge request.
+After you have finalized your changes, you can add a commit message, commit the changes and directly create a merge request.
 In case you don't have write access to the selected branch, you see a warning, but can still create a new branch and start a merge request.